Neighbor GRPO: Contrastive ODE Policy Optimization Aligns Flow Models¶

 Key Findings¶

-- Neighbor GRPO converges faster: HPSv2.1 > 0.35 is reached within 50 iterations (DanceGRPO requires more).
+- Neighbor GRPO converges faster: achieving HPSv2.1 > 0.35 in only 50 iterations (DanceGRPO requires more).

-- Human evaluation: the proposed method achieves 72% and 61% preference rates over DanceGRPO and MixGRPO, respectively.
+- Human Evaluation: Achieves preference rates of 72% and 61% compared to DanceGRPO and MixGRPO, respectively.

 - Long-term training stability is superior to MixGRPO.